GitXhj/Parseasy/README.md

 This project **does not include any built-in music source**.
 All music data must be provided by the user through **custom implementations**.

+**However, there is a third-party API for testing non-commercial to use** ./T-API.md

 ---

 ## ✨ Features